Chairman's Corporate Governance Statement

 • Approval of Policies

-The Board delegates authority to two Committees to assist in meeting its business objectives whilst ensuring a sound system of internal control and risk management.
+The Board delegates authority to three Committees to assist in meeting its business objectives whilst ensuring a sound system of internal control and risk management.
 The Committees meet independently of Board meetings.

 Audit Committee